 8 August 2013 -- The video "The dangers of hubris on human health - the rapid emergence of antimicrobial drug resistance" is about the global heath security emergency that is arising due to emergence of microorganisms that are no longer treatable because of their resistance to virtually all available antimicrobial treatment options.
 The interview of Dr Keiji Fukuda, WHO Assistant Director-General, was produced in relation to the release of the World Economic Forum’s Global Risks Report 2013, in which one of the case studies addressed antimicrobial resistance as a global risk.

-About antimicrobial resistance
+10 facts on antimicrobial resistance